 - Design Pickle Review: Examples

 Before we dive into my in-depth thoughts let me give a quick overview of the platform.

 What is Design Pickle?

-If you haven't heard, Design Pickle is an all-in-one graphic design service for one flat monthly fee.
-You can get unlimited graphic designs with unlimited revisions for $370/month.
+Design Pickle is an all-in-one graphic design service for one flat monthly fee.
+You can get unlimited graphic designs with unlimited revisions for $399/month.

 Alright, but what does “unlimited” really mean?
-On the design pickle website it says, “unlimited requests”, “unlimited revisions”, “unlimited brands”.
+On the design pickle website it says, “unlimited designs”, “unlimited revisions”, “unlimited brands”.
 All of those things are true.
-However, I want you to go in with a clear understanding of what that really means.
+However, I want you to go in with a clear understanding of what that really means for Design Pickle designers.

-Sure, you can submit unlimited requests and have unlimited brands, but it doesn't mean you will GET unlimited actual designs done each month.
-If I submit 1 million job requests in a month, I shouldn't expect to get 1 million unique graphic design jobs done in a month for only $370.
+Sure, you can submit unlimited design requests and have unlimited brands and editable files to complete, but it doesn't mean you will GET unlimited actual designs done each month.
+If I submit requests for 1 million jobs in a month, I shouldn't expect to get 1 million unique graphic design jobs done in a month for only $399.
 That's crazy talk.

-The way it works is that you have essentially one graphic designer assigned to your account.
-That same graphic designer also works on a couple of other accounts (you aren't the only client they work with).
+It works because you have essentially one graphic designer assigned to your Design Pickle account.
+That dedicated designer also works on a couple of other accounts (they'll likely work with other clients as well).

 Basically, some of your jobs will get completed slower or faster depending on how busy they are.
 But what I've found is that I can usually expect 2 or 3 graphic design jobs to be completed a day.